Energy-time entanglement, Elements of Reality, and Local Realism

-Of course, path realism requires intimate knowledge of the internals of the interferometer, for example, that there really are two distinct paths used.
-This means that path realism makes it difficult to argue for device independence, since the requirements used involve low-level properties of the devices.
-Also, an experiment meant to test the inequality needs to ensure that the ``decision'' to ``take the long path or the short path'' really is independent of the phase delay setting.
-This would be accomplished by space-like separation of the choice of phase delay and the ``photon's path choice,'' that is, the event of ``the photon passing the beamsplitter.''
+Of course, path realism requires intimate knowledge of the internals of the analysis stations, for example, that there really are two distinct paths used.
+This means that path realism makes it difficult to argue for device independence since the requirements used involve low-level properties of the devices.
+Also, an experiment meant to test the inequality needs to ensure that the \enquote{decision} to \enquote{take the long or the short path} really is independent of the phase modulator setting.
+This would be accomplished by space-like separation of the choice of phase modulation and the \enquote{photon's path choice}, that is, the event of \enquote{the photon passing the beamsplitter}.
 Since the experimenters do not know the detection moments in advance, this must be done by switching the settings fast enough to ensure that a new random setting is chosen in-between these two events.
 This is in contrast to a Bell experiment where the setting choices only need to be chosen at spacelike separation from the emission and each other, which is a much less demanding task.

 Using path realism does have benefits, since postselection has no negative effects on the bound.
-The appropriate inequality has the standard bound (\ref{eq:9}) and is violated by the quantum prediction (\ref{eq:5}).
+The appropriate inequality has the standard bound as in inequality~(\ref {eq:bell-path-realism}) and is violated by the quantum prediction in equation\nobreakspace \textup {(\ref {eq:franson-qm})}.
 There is no local realist model with path realism that gives the probabilities predicted by quantum mechanics for the Franson interferometer.